Bloody-Crow/UltraDownloader/README.md

 *   The app uses a custom logger to suppress this warning if it doesn't affect download speed.

 ### Firefox Permission Denied:
 *   Ubuntu installs Firefox as a "Snap" package by default, which blocks external apps from reading cookies.
+Uninstall and Install Firefox again or use Chrome, Chromium or Brave.